What is a Product Backlog?

 The Scrum approach is to start with high-level requirements (sometimes called epics), and delve in to each of these epics to identify more detailed, more refined requirements, called user stories.

 To give an example, almost any product has some sort of user management facility, which can be seen as an epic (is a high-level requirements).
 Further more, the epic can be deconstructed in several user stories which are more concrete and the developers can work on them like: create an account, update account information, reset account password, deactivate an account.
 For each of this stories, a short description is provided by the Product Owner as follows:

 "As an anonymous user, I want to be able to create my own account on the application with minimum information provided: first name, last name, e-mail address and password."

-There are several characteristics that Product Backlog has, as opposite to a simple todo list:
+There are several characteristics that a Product Backlog has, as opposite to a simple to do list:

-- - is a living document - throughout the project, items are added while existing item maybe modified or even deleted.
+- it is a living document - throughout the project, items are added while existing item maybe modified or even deleted.